Connect data from Microsoft 365 Defender to Microsoft Sentinel

-You must have a valid license for Microsoft Defender for Endpoint, as described in Set up Microsoft Defender for Endpoint deployment.
+You must have a valid license for Microsoft 365 Defender, as described in Microsoft 365 Defender prerequisites.

 Connect to Microsoft 365 Defender

-In Azure Sentinel, select Data connectors, select Microsoft 365 Defender (Preview) from the gallery and select Open connector page.
+In Microsoft Sentinel, select Data connectors, select Microsoft 365 Defender (Preview) from the gallery and select Open connector page.